actions-marketplace-validations/coadaflorin_source-action/README.md

-# AppScan Source CLI - GitHub action
+# HCL AppScan Source CLI - GitHub action

 This is an HCL AppScan Source GitHub action based on the AppScan Source CLI container.
 More details about the container can be found here: https://help.hcltechsw.com/appscan/Source/10.0.8/topics/configure_creating_containers_docker.html